 She explained how the other alpacas will pop their heads up and look around when they hear that sound.
 Rarely, a female, if she is an alpha female, will copy the alarm to help in warning the others, but one sound only the male makes is an orgle, which is a braying sound that is his love song to his mate.
-In fact, the male makes this sound during the entire mating process, otherwise the female will not conceive.
+In fact, the male makes this sound during the entire mating process, otherwise, the female will not conceive.
 Due to this characteristic, they don’t respond to induced ovulation.

 Martinelli led everyone from holding their fingers over their heads like alpacas and imitating the orgle sound to learning about the distant relatives of their breeding stock and the alpaca’s origins in the South American countries Peru, Chili, and Bolivia.

-She explained the various types of alpacas, includng the suri alpaca, which has long hair that twists up and hangs like dreadlocks and the huacaya whose hair grows out like a teddy bear.
+She explained the various types of alpacas, including the suri alpaca, which has long hair that twists up and hangs like dreadlocks and the huacaya whose hair grows out like a teddy bear.
 They all belong to the camelids family (with camels) and alpaca’s use as livestock goes back in time to 6,000 years.
 They are the oldest living livestock in the world and have just recently been taken off of the endangered species list since people started breeding them and increasing their numbers.

 She explained the difference between llamas and alpacas, noting that people often buy a llama to help protect the alpaca herd, because llamas will bond with the alpacas and want to protect them, and they tend to be more aggressive than alpacas.
 Llamas are larger than alpacas and have been known to kill coyotes (presumably by stomping them to death).

 Alpacas, on the other hand, are fast runners and this is their way of defending themselves.
 While they don’t do it as often as llamas, Martinelli said alpacas do spit, but that is something they mainly do when fighting one another.
-The stuff they spit up is bile created in their three chambered stomachs, and while not dangerous, is quite smelly.
+The stuff they spit up is bile created in their three-chambered stomachs, and while not dangerous, is quite smelly.

 Martinelli said alpacas are wonderful animals to raise because they are “Green,” or Environmentally friendly in that they don’t damage the environment.
-Rather than having hooves, they have two-toed feet with padded toes so they don’t trample the grass, and their teeth include a row of incisors on the bottom only and a plate at the top of the mouth, so they cut the grass like a lawn mower rather than tearing it like some other types of grazing animals do.
+Rather than having hooves, they have two-toed feet with padded toes so they don’t trample the grass, and their teeth include a row of incisors on the bottom only and a plate at the top of the mouth, so they cut the grass like a lawnmower rather than tearing it like some other types of grazing animals do.
 In addition, since they have pads rather than hooves, they don’t hurt much if they happen to accidentally kick you.
 In the wild, the pads help the alpacas be more surefooted when climbing on rock.